QUARTER IN REVIEW

-Second, watch global economic activity levels as they provide insight to future growth.
-The Global Composite PMI (a measure of world-wide economic activity) produced by IHS Markit and JP Morgan has registered a series of declines from a peak in May of this year.
+Second, watch global economic activity levels as they provide insight into future growth.
+The Global Composite PMI (a measure of worldwide economic activity) produced by IHS Markit and JP Morgan has registered a series of declines from a peak in May of this year.
 While PMI levels above 50 still reflect expansion, activity has clearly fallen.

 The reasons for the pullback are debatable, however, it is probably not a coincidence that May coincided with the current surge in the Delta variant.
 The optimistic viewpoint is recent weakness can be written off as another side effect of COVID that too shall pass.
-The pessimistic view is 2021 was a economic head-fake and worsening contraction leads into a double-dip recession.
+The pessimistic view is 2021 was an economic head-fake and worsening contraction leads to a double-dip recession.

-Third is China.
-The global sell off-in risk assets during September was, at least in part, tied to various concerns brewing in China.
+The third is China.
+The global sell-off in risk assets during September was, at least in part, tied to various concerns brewing in China.
 They included an acute slowdown in economic activity, a government crackdown on private enterprise, and the ongoing disaster that is Evergrande.
 After a remarkable rebound from the pandemic, Chinese economic activity quickly moderated.